ryukirisame/learnSystemDesign/proxy, reverse proxy, zscaler, vpn.md

   * Corporate internet proxies - Zscaler
   * Tor network nodes.

-### Is a VPN the same as a Proxy?          // QUESTION
+### Is a VPN the same as a Proxy?
-No. While both hide your IP, a VPN encrypts all your internet traffic, making it more secure.
+No. While both hide your IP, a VPN encrypts **all** your internet traffic, making it more secure.
 A proxy only forwards specific requests without necessarily encrypting them.

 ## Reverse Proxy
   * Nginx or Apache as a reverse proxy in front of web servers.